Ceres (The Bear): Critical reviews

-Vulture rated it five out of five stars.
+Vulture rated "Ceres" five out of five stars.

 Den of Geek hailed Bernthal's debut appearance a crucial to the long-term overall emotional impact of The Bear: "The Bear has been great from its first episode on.
 But it didn't fully become the best version of itself until season 1 episode 6 'Ceres,' in which Mikey is first introduced via flashback.
 As Mikey attends to the Berzatto family dinner and enthralls his siblings with a story that they've all heard a thousand times, the melancholy at the center of the story firmly locks into place and is never dislodged.
 Every character on The Bear makes more sense when you remember what they've lost.
 Even Syd, who never knew Mikey, has to confront his shade within Carmy's baby blue eyes every day."